 26.6.28 Many liquid chemicals are transported in 200-litre steel drums.
 Figure 7 shows the typical data for such drums that can be used when calculating the buoyancy in water when filled with various chemical liquids.
 Figure 8 and Figure 9 show results from such calculations and indicate when drums might float or sink.
 Figure 8 gives examples of low density liquid chemicals which are often carried in 200-litre steel drums, and which, due to their density, will cause the drums to float in water.
-Figure 9 gives examples of high density liquid chemicals which, due to their density, will cause the drums to sink in water.
+Figure 9 gives examples of high density liquid chemicals which are of sink in water.